ToshioCP/Gtk4-tutorial/src/sec31.src.md

 |GTK\_TYPE\_WINDOW|      |GtkWindow |                       |

-A sample program `exp_constant_simple.c` is in `src/expression` directory.
+A sample program `exp_constant_simple.c` is in `/src/expression` directory.

 @@@include
 expression/exp_constant_simple.c
 @@@

 - 9: A constant expression is created.
 It holds an int value 100.
-The variable `expression` points the expression.
+The variable `expression` points to the expression.
 - 11-14: Evaluates the expression.
 If it successes, show the value to the stdout.
 Otherwise show an error message.
 - 15-16: Releases the expression and unsets the GValue.

 Constant expression is usually used to give a constant value or instance to another expression.

-## Property expression
+## Property Expression

 A property expression (GtkPropertyExpression) looks up a property in a GObject instance.
 For example, a property expression that refers "label" property in a GtkLabel object is created like this.